 Fasten seat belt before each trip.

 In the event of an accident, people not wearing seat belts endanger their fellow occupants and themselves.

-Seat belts are only designed for use by one person at a time.
-They are not suitable for people smaller than 5 ft.
+Seat belts are designed to be used by only one person at a time.
+Child restraint system $rac{1}{2}$ 48.